RedGreenBlue09/RedGreenBlue09/README.md

 - 🌱 I’m interested in:

   - Algorithms, problem solving.
-  - Low-level stuff, learning how "magic" things works.
+  - Low-level stuff, learning how things work behind the scenes.

 - 📫 Contact me on: